-Nonfiction Notes From a Feminist Killjoy: Essays on Everyday Life Erin Wunker - •Winner of the 2017 Margaret and John Savage First Book Award - Winner of the 2017 Evelyn Richardson Nonfiction Award - Finalist for the 2017 Atlantic Book Award for Scholarly Writing - •Bitch Media Book of the Year Erin Wunker is a feminist killjoy, and she thinks you should be one, too.
+Nonfiction Notes From a Feminist Killjoy: Essays on Everyday Life Erin Wunker Winner of the Margaret and John Savage First Book Award •Winner of the Evelyn Richardson Nonfiction Award •Finalist for the Atlantic Book Award for Scholarly Writing •Bitch Media Book of the Year Erin Wunker is a feminist killjoy, and she thinks you should be one, too.
 Following in the tradition of Sara Ahmed (the originator of the concept "feminist killjoy"), Wunker brings memoir, theory, literary criticism, pop culture, and feminist thinking together in this collection of essays that take up Ahmed's project as a multi-faceted lens through which to read the world from a feminist point of view.
 "This book offers a powerful plea for a feminism that is willing to kill any joy that derives from inequality and injustice.
 All feminist killjoys will want this book on their shelves!" -Sara Ahmed, former director of the Centre for Feminist Research and professor of Race and Cultural Studies at Goldsmiths (London), and author of Living a Feminist Life Erin Wunker is the former Chair of the Board of the national non-profit organization Canadian Women in the Literary Arts (www.cwila.com) and co-founder, writer, and managing editor of the feminist academic blog Hook & Eye: Fast Feminism, Slow Academe.
 She teaches courses in Canadian literature and cultural production with a special focus on cultural production by women.
 She lives in Halifax with her partner, their daughter, and Marley the dog.
-Notes from a Feminist Killjoy is Wunker's first book.
-2 I

 POETRY

+day/break by Gwen Benaway

+Holy Wild by Gwen Benaway

 It Begins with the Body by Hana Shafi

-Holy Wild by Gwen Benaway

 Hope Matters by Lee Maracle, Columpa Bobb & Tania Carter

 War / Torn by Hasan Namir

-September 2018 Rights Available:
+Forthcoming: April 2020 Rights Available: